smartdevicelink/sdl_evolution/proposals/0176-high-level-interface-views-and-controllers.md

 @property (nonatomic) SDLViewController *rootViewController;
 @property (nonatomic) SDLViewController *topViewController;

-// sets and presents the root view controller satrting a new stack
+// sets and presents the root view controller starting a new stack
 - (void)setRootViewController:(SDLViewController *)rootViewController;

 // Pushes a new view controller to the stack and presents it